NietoDeveloper/DinoImages/README.md

 Contributing

 Fork the repository.
-Create a feature brandd feature').
+Create a feature brandd feature')